staabm/staabm.github.io/_posts/2026-01-25-phpstan-on-steroids.md

 ## Known problems

 We are aware that after the 2.1.34 release analyzing files require more memory.
-After a few experients we already got ideas on how we can improve on it.
+After a few experiments we already got ideas on how we can improve on it.
 This will be explored in upcoming releases.
+Stay tuned.